zhangweijian97/LogseqNote/pages/dme presentation.md

 Here arise another question, that is, how to measure the non-gaussianity?
 ### We have following measurements
 #### The first is to maximize the kurtosis.
-Gaussian variable has 0 kurtosis, whereas non-gaussian variable has negative or positive kurtosis 讲
+A gaussian random variable has 0 kurtosis, while
+讲
 ###
 ##